infra-blocks/docker-tag-action/README.md

 An action that tags a provided docker image.
 This action uses the Docker CLI but does not log into a registry.
 This is expected to happen before calling this action.

-Because we are using the CLI, we have to pull the provided image first, so the action should also have the necessary privileges.
+Because we are using the CLI, we may have to pull the provided image first, so the action should also have the necessary privileges.
+We first check the local docker cache to see if the image exists locally.
+If not, we pull.

 The action returns the published images with their respective tags.